puppetlabs/puppetlabs-websphere_application_server/README.md

 It's common to install an IBM "FixPack" after the base installation.

-In the following example the WebSphere 8.5.5.4 fixpack is installed onto the existing Websphere 8.5.5.0 installation from the above example.
+In the following example, the WebSphere 8.5.5.4 fixpack is installed onto the existing Websphere 8.5.5.0 installation from the above example.
 The `require` metaparameter is applied to enforce dependency ordering.

 ```puppet
 ibm_pkg { 'WebSphere_8554':